noryarroyo/Github-Blog-/_posts/2023-05-08-sql-python.md

 ---
 layout: post
-title:  "SQL-Python Pipeline"
+title:  "Python as a tool to visualize SQL Data"
 author: Nory Arroyo
-description: "How to utilize Python to visualize SQL databases"
+description: "Instructions on how to utilize Python to look at SQL Data "
 image: /assets/images/image3.png
 ---
+## Steps for connecting SQL to Python.

+1. Example step
+2. Second step example